 Joint Tortfeasors: Scott v.
 Universal 1

-In this post of the Maryland Medical Malpractice Lawyer Blog, we will examine joint tortfeasor status.
+In this post of the Baltimore Medical Malpractice Lawyer Blog, we will examine joint tortfeasor status.
 This is an issue that generally arises in the settlement of personal injury cases.
 The case we will examine is the Appellate Court of Maryland’s unreported opinion in Scott v.
 Universal Protection Service, LLC (October 20, 2023).
 Although this is a slip-and-fall premises liability case, the issue can also arise in Maryland medical malpractice cases.

 Joint Tortfeasor Settlement Agreement